QuitoSometimesMarcos/baby-express/README.md

 Create a form (using the method POST) with two **input:text** fields to enter the first and last name and send it on the `/showPost` route.

-Display in the console the result of the POST.
+Display in the console the result of the _POST_.